pf1999/naver-news-crawler/README.md

 ## How to
 1. Download above core libraries from refereced link and this repository.
 1. Move all of jar files of core libraries to repository directory.
-1. Import project to eclipse photon or just use NaverCrawler or DaumCrawler Java file.
+1. Import project to eclipse photon or just use NaverCrawler or DaumCrawler .java files.

 ## Supported Categories and Specifying
 * Naver : _`Breaking`_, _`Politics`_, _`Economic`_, _`Society`_, _`Culture`_, _`World`_, _`Science`_
 * Daum  : _`Politics`_, _`Economic`_, _`Society`_, _`Culture`_, _`Foreign(=World)`_, _`Digital(=Science)`_, _`Sports`_, _`Entertain`_

-If you want to specify each one's category, follow below code.
+If you want to specify categories selectively, follow below code.

     public static void main(String args[]){}
       NaverCrawler ncrawler = new NaverCrawler();